-- 1. Parental approval is required for students to have access to the Internet and e-mail.
-In the absence of specific consent, the school will assume that access is permitted.
-Parents may update this status at any time by contacting the Data Processor, Ms. Williamson (dwilliamson@everettsd.org) for the necessary paperwork for parent and student signatures. - 2.
-Students using the Internet are held accountable to Everett Public Schools technology guidelines.
-The Internet is to be used for school appropriate research only (for more information, refer to Technology Policy 3245 and Procedure 3245P in the district Student Responsibilities and Rights handbook). - Files saved on the server should not include games, applications, or music files unless specifically needed for a class.
-Students will have accounts locked and be referred to an administrator for abuse of the school network or server. - 4.
-Students are expected to use their school-provided email account for all school communications. - Any student using the internet for purposes not authorized by the classroom teacher will be subject to discipline up to short-term suspension and/or loss of computer/network access privileges.
+- 1. Students using the Internet are held accountable to Everett Public Schools technology guidelines.
+The Internet is to be used for school appropriate research only (for more information, refer to Technology Policy 3245 and Procedure 3245P in the district Student Responsibilities and Rights handbook). - 2.
+Files saved on the server should not include games, applications, or music files unless specifically needed for a class.
+Students will have accounts locked and be referred to an administrator for abuse of the school network or server.

-• Any student copying or downloading non-school authorized games, videos, music files, or applications to an Everett Public Schools computer or account will be subject discipline up to short-term suspension and/or loss of computer/network access privileges.
+- 3. Students are expected to use their school-provided email account for all school communications. - Any student using the internet for purposes not authorized by the classroom teacher will be subject to progressive discipline up to short-term suspension and/or loss of computer/network access privileges. - Any student copying or downloading non-school authorized games, videos, music files, or applications to an Everett Public Schools computer or account will be subject to progressive discipline up to short-term suspension and/or loss of computer/network access privileges and/or referral to law-enforcement agencies.